-Camping has always brought with it a sense of adventure, but how about taking it to the next level?
-A new craze that is sweeping the more daring among us is extreme camping; simply put, your pitch is neither grass nor hardstanding – it’s hanging in mid air.
+A new craze that is sweeping the more daring among us is extreme camping; simply put, your pitch is neither grass nor hardstanding – it’s hanging in mid-air.

-The Bavarian Alps is one such place where extreme campers can enjoy the majestic views of the surrounding landscape from their sleeping bags.
-At Waldseilgarten-Hollschlucht, an outdoor activity park in Pfronten, tents or ‘portaledges’ made from a metal frame covered with a fabric platform, are hung from tree branches and accessed by a rope.
+The Bavarian Alps are ideal for extreme camping.
+Campers can enjoy the majestic views of the surrounding landscape from their sleeping bags.
+At Waldseilgarten-Hollschlucht, an outdoor activity park in Pfronten, 'Portaledges', a metal frame covered with a fabric platform, are hung from tree branches and accessed by a rope.
 Campers can settle down after a meal and while away the night accompanied by a peaceful floating sensation.

-Those braving an adventure night receive rope climbing training and are taught useful skills for rock climbing and hiking.
+Those braving an adventure night receive rope climbing training and are taught valuable rock climbing and hiking skills.
 The nearest shower is a local waterfall – a cool and refreshing experience after a night in the air.

 Closer to home and a little more comfy is the tree tent at the Secret Campsite in Sussex.
 The first of its kind in the UK, this tent is situated on the edge of a wood and can be rented out for several nights.
-Inside are two single beds, a small gas hob and some kitchen utensils – perfect for a cosy weekend away.
+Inside is space for two adults and a child, and a further tent may be pitched below the tree tent – perfect for a cosy weekend away.

 If you want a more extreme experience in the UK, then Rise & Summit offer coastal portaledge camping experiences in Pembroke, Dorset, and Devon.
 Or in the Lake District, Honister Mines offer an 'Infinity Bridge' portaledge option.

 This article was first published in September 2013.

 Rob has been involved in the leisure industry since completing a BTEC in Travel & Tourism in 1993.
 Previous roles have included the promotion of tourism in Yorkshire and running a motorcycle touring company in the Australian Outback.